Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 The bottom 2 X (5 / 8) inch = 0.03175 m of each movable fuel tube are occupied by the fuel tube bottom plug.
 The portion of this plug that is inside the fuel tube is slightly tapered for ease of insertion.
 Outside the fuel tube there is a shouder and then the bottom plug tapers to a blunt point about 0.1 inch in diameter.
 The plug is cooled in liquid N2, inserted, permitted to thermally expand and then is seal welded.

-Then there are six 0.30 m long X 7.00 mm diameter blanket rods initially 90% uranium and 10% zirconium.
+Then above the core rod there are six 0.30 m long X 7.00 mm diameter blanket rods initially 90% uranium and 10% zirconium.

 (6.001 m - 2(0.03175 m) - 4.200 m = 1.7375 m